splunk/public-o11y-docs/rum/rum-custom-indexed-tags.rst

    :description: words

-Create custom tags to improve filtering and troubleshooting capabilities in Tag Spotlight.
+Create custom tags to improve filtering and troubleshooting capabilities in Tag Spotlight in Splunk RUM.
 First, create a custom span tag, then index it by adding a MetricSet to the span tag.
 Adding a MetricSet to a span tag gives you all of the features associated with indexed span tags.

 Key concepts
 ==================